windingwind/zotero-pdf-translate/README.md

 | Baidu Translate | Yes(free-QPS1/free-2M) | [200+](https://fanyi-api.baidu.com/product/113) |
 | Tencent Translate | Yes(QPS5, free-5M) | [15](https://cloud.tencent.com/document/product/551/7372) |

+**WARNING**
+Translation engines that do not require secret is only for trial use and cannot guarantee quality or availability.
+If you expect stable and high-quality translation results, please use a translation engine that requires secret.
+If the engine you want is not yet supported, please post an issue.

 ### Lauguage Settings

 You can change the source and target language here.
 For some Translte Engines, the `secret` is required.
 They are listed below: